Presentation of the programmes

 The FINA recognizes the quality of the work carried out by young researchers established in a Nordic institution.
 Moreover, it aims to promote cultural and scientific cooperation between France and the Nordic countries by participating in the funding of research mobilities in France.
 For additional details, including application criteria, annual research themes and past projects, please see FINA’s main page here.

-Presentation of the programs
+Presentation of the programmes

 For researchers established in France and Sweden